dgehrkin/ExtraHeartsBot/README.md

 ## Contributing

 This is a work in progress.
 Suggestions and contributions are welcome!
-If you have ideas or find bugs, please open an issue or contact @idkdom.
+If you have ideas or find bugs, please open an issue.

 ## License